 - A brand guide is a way to layout parameters so the implementation is consistent

 - Brand Cards is good for churches to use internally as well as agencies to help establish brands

 - Organizations hire a designer to identify creative decisions that establish a brand

-- The Brand Cards software is set up to present brand decision in a simple way
+- The Brand Cards software is set up to present brand decisions in a simple way

-- A designers we want the logo we have created to work as best as it can for your organization
+- Designers we want the logo we have created to work as best as it can for your organization

 - Adam’s logo design process is an ongoing conversation with the client